drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 **Relevant:** The condition of equipments in KTDI residence will always be sustainable and well maintained.<br>
 **Time-bound:** The objective will be achieved within the second year of the project.

-4. **Specific:** To increase the satisfaction of KTDI room allocating and managing process by 20%.<br>
+4. **Specific:** To increase the satisfaction of KTDI room applying and managing process by 20%.<br>
 **Measurable:** Survey is carried out for both the students, KTDI staff, fellows and KTDI administrator as before and after the new system is put into place.<br>
-**Achievable:** To make the housing allocation and management process faster and more accurate, create an easy-to-use interface and automate it.<br>
+**Achievable:** Create an user friendly interface and automate it to make the housing application and management process faster and more accurate.<br>
-**Relevant:**  Improve the room distribution and management process, students will have a better experience and are more likely to stay in UTM.<br>
+**Relevant:**  Improve the room application and management process, students will have a better experience and are more likely to stay in-campus.<br>
 **Time-bound:** The objective will be achieved within the first three years of the project.

-These SMART objectives for our introduced student accommodation system in KTDI are all specific, measurable, achievable, relevant and time-bound.
+These SMART objectives for our introduced Student Accommodation System in KTDI are all specific, measurable, achievable, relevant and time-bound.
 They offer a clear road map for reaching the intended results and are in line with the project's goals and objectives.

 ---

 ### 4. Scope
 The scope refers to the boundaries of the project and outlines the features and functionalities of the system, including its goals, objectives and requirements as well as the expected outcomes and benefits.
-Detailed explanations of the features and functionality of our proposed student accommodation system in KTDI are as follows:
+Detailed explanations of the features and functionality of our proposed Student Accommodation System in KTDI are as follows:

 - User registration: <br>By entering personal information and setting up a password with UTM ID, new user can register as our website user before using the KTDI system.